Clyde0513/quantum_for_portfolio_optimization/README.md

 **Areas for Improvement:**

 - Penalty parameter tuning needed for better constraint satisfaction
-- Could benefit from hybrid classical-quantum preprocessing
-- Larger problem sizes would better demonstrate quantum advantage, in theory
+- Larger problem sizes would better demonstrate quantum advantage, in theory, however it will be harder due to limited amount of qubits in the world

 ## Technical Implementation

-- **Quantum Framework:** PennyLane with lightning.qubit simulator
+- **Quantum Framework:** PennyLane with lightning.qubit and lightning.gpu simulators
-- **Optimization:** Adam optimizer with adaptive learning rate of 0.05
+- **Optimization:** Adam optimizer with adaptive learning rate of 0.05 and 0.01
-- **Sampling:** 50,000 shots for high-precision measurements
+- **Sampling:** 50,000 shots for high-precision measurements (36681 shots for lightning.gpu)
 - **Classical Benchmark:** Simulated annealing with basin hopping
 - **Constraint Handling:** Penalty method with adaptive scaling